 Check out our post on Changing Negative Core Beliefs HERE

 Many times we take on beliefs as a result of some emotional experience.

 For example, a parent is angry, and a child believes that angry people are dangerous.

 As a child, you can feel neglected by a caregiver, so you may make up a belief that you are not good enough or they are doing their best, etc. None of this is necessarily true.
 We associate an emotion with a belief.
 Either triggering the emotion or the belief can initiate the process.
 Additionally, the process will continue to run in our life until we address and change the underlying structure.

-I discovered that when I released the motion was tied to the belief the behavior dissolved.
+I discovered that the motion was tied to the belief that the behavior dissolved when I released.
 At that moment, how I saw the world changed.
 In an instant, with the emotion and belief out of the way, I saw the world much more clearly.
 The great news: once you get the old belief out of the way and replace it with something that serves you, a whole new world will open up for you!